YehaoCheng/sky-distribution-of-galaxy/README.md

 4.Mass/SFR: total mass/SFR within this grid (logarithmic form).

-note: the value in grid be 1e-10 if no galaxy located at the grid.
+Note: the value in grid be 1e-10 if no galaxy located at the grid.